spatie/docs.spatie.be-old/resources/views/menu/v1/basics/adding-items.md

 </ul>
 ```

-You can also exclusively use submenus to divide your menu in sections.
+You can also use submenus to divide your menu in sections.

 ```php
 Menu::new()